techGIAN/MatrixCalc/README.md

 # MatrixCalc

+About: <br />
+Given a 3x3 matrix, this matrix calculator can:
+- Calculate the determinant
+- Display the cofactor matrix
+- Display the adjugate matrix

+Instructions:
+1. Input real numbers on the given 3x3 matrix.
-A simple matrix calculator that calculates the determinant of a 3x3 matrix.
-It also displays the cofactor and adjugate matrices of the given matrix
+2. The calculator will display: the determinant, the cofactor matrix, and the adjugate matrix.